Fishing Line Recycling

 A project established in 2020 with Eagle Scout, Grant Beck, and AmeriCorps member, Nick Thiesen installed bins at boat launches on Lake Missaukee, Sapphire Lake, and Crooked Lake.
 We are planning on installing two more bins in our County.

-These recycling bins are emptied every two weeks Memorial Day through October and monthly the rest of the year.
-Once enough line is collected, it will be sent to the Berkley Conservation Institute to be melted down and repurposed into fishing tackle boxes, fish habitat and fishing line spools.
+These recycling bins are emptied every two weeks from Memorial Day through October and monthly for the rest of the year.
+Once enough line is collected, it will be sent to the Berkley Conservation Institute to be melted down and repurposed into fishing tackle boxes, fish habitats, and fishing line spools.

 This project would not have been possible without the help of Grant Beck.
 He used this as an opportunity to complete his final Eagle Scout Project, fundraising to buy materials for the bins and then organizing his troop to assemble and install the bins once they were built.

 Locations of Missaukee County Fishing Line Recycling Bins

 1819-1775 S Green Rd, Lake City, MI 49651

 Lake Township, Missaukee County, Northwest Region

 From Cadillac, take M-55 east 5 miles to LaChance Road, then north 5 miles to Beeler Road (County Park sign), then east 1 mile to park.

 The monofilament is collected from recycling bins and cleaned of hooks, leaders, weights, and trash by volunteers.
 It is then shipped to the Berkley Pure Fishing company in Iowa.
 Berkley melts the line down into raw plastic pellets that can be made into other plastic products including tackle boxes, spools for line, fish habitats, and toys.
 It is not made into more monofilament line.

 You can deposit it in an outdoor monofilament recycling container at any of the 5 sites mapped above.